nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 ### Building Weasis Distributions

-- Requires to install all the plug-ins in the local Maven repository as described in the item above.
+- Requires installing all the plug-ins in the local Maven repository as described in the item above.
 {{< highlight bash >}}
 $ cd weasis-distributions
 $ mvn clean package -Dportable=true -P pack200
 {{< /highlight >}}
 {{% notice tip %}}
 **-P pack200**: From 1.1.2 it is possible to use the compression pack200 that reduces jar size considerably.
 It is recommended to use the Oracle jdk with this option (openjdk can throw packging errors).<br>
-**-Dportable=true**: option for building the portable distribution (multi-platform standlone launchers)
+**-Dportable=true**: option for building the portable distribution (multi-platform standalone launchers)
 {{% /notice %}}
 {{% notice warning %}}
-For the WEB distribution using Java Webstart, it is required to sign jar files with your **own certificate** (by replacing values in the command below by your **own values**).
+For the WEB distribution using Java Webstart, it is required to sign jar files with your **own certificate** (by replacing values in the command below with your **own values**).
 A trust-worthy certificate from a certificate authority is now  <a target="_blank" href="https://blogs.oracle.com/java-platform-group/entry/code_signing_understanding_who_and">required</a> to run Java Web Start applications.
-A self signed certificate generate by keytool will always display a security warning message.
+A self-signed certificate generate by keytool will always display a security warning message.
 {{% /notice %}}
 The parameters must be placed in the maven user setting or has to be the options in the Maven command:
 {{< highlight bash >}}